 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the School's deposits may not be returned to the School.
 The School does not have a custodial credit risk policy.
-Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company (FDIC) up to \$250,000.
-As of June 30, 2019, the School was exposed to custodial credit risk.
-The School's bank account exceeded the FDIC insurance limit by \$231,214.
+All cash deposits are held in banks that qualify as public depositories under Florida law.
+All such deposits are insured by federal depository insurance and/or collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.

-3. DUE FROM OTHER AGENCY
+3. DUE FROM OTHER AGENCIES

-Amounts Due from Other Agency included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the District School Board of Osceola County for FEFP funds.
-These receivables are considered to be fully collectible and as such, no allowance for uncollectible is accrued.
+Amounts Due from Other Agencies included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Clay County District School Board for FEFP funds and an amount due from the management company related to their balanced budget credit recognition as further disclosed in Note 6 to the financial statements.
+These receivable amounts are considered to be fully collectible and as such, no allowance for uncollectible is accrued.